thehellmaker/thehellmaker-site/src/content/blog/detecting-blocking-calls-in-python-asyncio.md

 authors: ['thehellmaker']
 ---

-## The Silent Performance Killer
+## Introduction

-You've built a beautiful asyncio application.
-Your handlers are all `async def`.
-You're using `await` everywhere.
-Your application should handle thousands of concurrent connections with ease.
-But something is wrong—requests are timing out, latency is spiking, and your async application feels... synchronous.
+I was debugging an asyncio service that should have handled thousands of concurrent connections easily.
+All handlers were `async def`, `await` was everywhere, but requests kept timing out and latency was spiking.
+The application felt synchronous.

-The culprit?
-Hidden synchronous blocking calls buried deep in your codebase or third-party libraries.
+After hours of profiling, I found the culprit: synchronous blocking calls hidden in third-party libraries.

 ```python
 async def handle_request(request):